scg-unibe-ch/ese2018-team7/frontend/README.md

 ### E2E testing
 If you want to run our End-To-End tests you can run `npm run e2e` in the frontend directory.
 Make sure you have the backend server already running with our [testing database](https://github.com/scg-unibe-ch/ese2018-team7/blob/master/docs/testing.sqlite) copied into the backend folder and renamed to db.sqlite, otherwise the tests won't work.
+Also, keep in mind that protractor is rather unreliable when it comes to consistency.
+Even though all tests passed during our tests in our environment, we can not guarantee, that the tests will run successfully in your setting.

 ### Deployment
 In [apiInterceptor.ts](https://github.com/scg-unibe-ch/ese2018-team7/blob/master/frontend/src/app/apiInterceptor/apiInterceptor.ts)